 What Constitutes as an Emergency or an Incident?

-The Education Abroad Office places the utmost importance on the safety, security, and well-being on education abroad program participants.
-Moreover, the Education Abroad Office and the Faculty Leader must follow prudent measures to verify that accommodation, transportation, and medical facilities are safe and of reasonable quality, and that communication plans and emergency responses are in place to provide a safe environment for program participants.
+KSU Education Abroad places the utmost importance on the safety, security, and well-being on education abroad program participants.
+Moreover, Education Abroad and the Faculty Leader must follow prudent measures to verify that accommodation, transportation, and medical facilities are safe and of reasonable quality, and that communication plans and emergency responses are in place to provide a safe environment for program participants.

 While on a K-State Faculty-Led Education Abroad Program, K-State expects all participants to take the same precautions that they would follow in their home communities in the U.S. and to make smart decisions at all times.
 Faculty Leaders should caution students to use common sense, be alert and aware of their surroundings at all times, travel with a buddy, and to never put themselves in compromising positions with the use of drugs or alcohol.